mveraurda/SoundCloud-Sync/README.md

 ## First Time Setup

+opening the app on mac

+macOS will block apps from unidentified developers by default. if this happens:

+1. open System Settings → Privacy & Security
+2. under Security, you’ll see a message about the app being blocked
+3. click Open Anyway
+4. confirm you want to open it

+after this, you can launch it normally.

+##Install Dependencies
+Install pip install first

-Before syncing, install required tools by opening Terminal and running:
+Before syncing, install required tools (used by app) by opening Terminal and running:
 ```
 pip install scdl yt-dlp ffmpeg-python --break-system-packages
 ```